Tillandsia usneoides (L.) L.

-Tillandsia usneoides is an epiphytic, flowering plant with one or more slender stems bearing alternate thin, curved or curly, heavily scaled leaves up to 2.5 inches (6.2 cm) long.
-They grow vegetatively in chain-like fashion, forming hanging structures up to 20 feet (6 m) long.
-The plant has no aerial roots and its brown, green, yellow or grey flowers are tiny and inconspicuous.
-Its flowers open in succession over up to 4 months from spring through fall.
+Tillandsia usneoides is an epiphytic flowering plant with one or more slender stems that bear alternate, thin, curved, or curly, heavily scaled, up to 2.5 inches (6.2 cm) long leaves.
+The leaves grow vegetatively in a chain-like fashion, forming hanging, up to 20 feet (6 m) long structures.
+The plant has no aerial roots, and its brown, green, yellow, or grey flowers are tiny and inconspicuous.
+The flowers open in succession over four months, from spring through fall.

 USDA hardiness zone 7a to 11b: from 0 °F (−17.8 °C) to 50 °F (+10 °C).